INDAPlus21/BlueBird/README.md

 ## Register ids

 - `0` - Zero constant
-- `1` - Usable register 1
+- `1` - Temporary register 1
-- `2` - Usable register 2
+- `2` - Temporary register 2
-- `3` - Usable register 3
+- `3` - Temporary register 3

-## Notes

-Jumps can only be performed one level, nested jumps are not allowed.
+- `5` - "Persistent" register 1
+- `6` - "Persistent" register 2
+- `7` - "Persistent" register 3
+- ...

+> Note: all registers are initialized with value `0`
+> Note: Persistent registers are exactly the same as the temporary ones